Saksham-sudan/speech_to_emotion_analyser/README.md

 First install these libraries using pip install in your terminal using this command:

-pip install librosa sounddevice numpy os scikit-learn streamlit matplotlib joblib
+pip install librosa sounddevice numpy os scikit-learn streamlit matplotlib joblib torch transformers

 After that type the following command in your terminal and click enter: